skiano/genz/README.md

 ## Why

 Many websites can and perhaps should be client-side or universal.
 However, some website are composed of mildly interactive pages.
 In these cases, starting with a monolithic client application and working backwards to render it on the server can be a trap.
-At the same time, I’m not sure I want to go back to compiling templates, and I’m not quite ready to abandon node either.
+At the same time, I’m not sure I want to go back to compiling templates, and I’m not quite ready to abandon Node either.

 `genz` aims to: